Gyumeijie/linux-shell-cookbook/basic/CONCEPTS.md

 # result: "14"
 ```

-For we cann't assign the positional parameter, the following expansion is not allowed:
+For we can't ~~assign~~ the positional parameter, the following expansion is not allowed: :exclamation:
 ```bash
 #! /bin/bash